| |

 Old stone bridge on our hike to the waterfalls

-Another of the best things I did at Lake Skadar was the hike to the waterfall near Dupilo.
+The hike to the waterfall near Dupilo was another highlight of my Lake Skadar trip.
 Although I have to say it took two attempts to get there.

 The first time I set off, the weather turned almost instantly.
 Torrential rain that was not stopping made it obvious I wasn’t going to get far.
 I had to give up and head back, thankfully, a lovely Montenegrin family passed us on the road and kindly gave me and Mr Flip Flops Included a lift back to Virpazar.
 The kindness of strangers was overwhelming.